iBehave-CADRE/DrosoMenu/Arduino_Firmware/README.md

 - **Command `'2'`:** Moves X axis to Position 2, inserts Z axis, updates sync signal.
 - **Command `'3'`:** Moves X axis to Position 3, inserts Z axis, updates sync signal.

 Each movement is separated by a configurable delay (`MovementTimeout`, default 2000 ms) to ensure precise timing.
+After receiving a command for movement, the arduino prints an ansewer via serial communication.
+This answer can be read out with Python, MATLAB or Bonsai.

 ### Synchronization